 BEST LIGHTS FOR GREEN SCREEN

-The green screen is a valuable tool in your VFX kit.
-Using a green screen is pretty straightforward, but you want to make sure you have the right lights to go with your backdrop.
+Chroma keying is a valuable tool in your VFX kit.
+Using a green screen is pretty straightforward, especially when you understand the chroma key process, but you want to make sure you have the right lights to go with your backdrop.

 Chances are you’ve spotted bad VFX throughout your film career.
 Slow shutter speed and improper color balance can play a role, but you also want to look at your green screen lighting setup.

 Bad green screen and lights result in an uneven tone on camera.
 Some areas look darker than others.
-The darker areas become harder to chroma key out afterward, especially if there are transparent objects or fine hair within the shot.
+The darker areas become harder to chroma key out afterward.
+This is especially true if there are transparent objects or fine hair within the shot.

-You also need to make sure the subject of the shot is far away enough to avoid light leaks from the green screen.
-You must light the green screen and subject separately to give your post-production staff the easiest time later.
+The first tip on green screen lighting is to make sure the subject of the shot is far away enough to avoid light leaks from the green screen.
+You must also light the green screen and subject separately to give your post-production staff the easiest time later.

 And even if you have a DIY green screen and inexpensive lights, you can still achieve the best green screen match lighting possible.
 Just follow our lead and a few simple chroma key lighting tips, and your backgrounds won’t look like they belong in a Spy Kids movie from 2003.